This Discussion channel is currently closed.

 Default_avatar

-Greg Christian over 6 years ago
+Greg Christian about 7 years ago

 I think that all of the cooperative fees are “unreasonable”.
 The fees should be eliminated or substantially decreased in amount.
 The fees should only apply to energy sold back to the grid.
 We are considering a solar system for our home and these fees may detour us.